On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Why the logarithmic class group Lg for capitulation criteria ?

-In conclusion, we can say that Jaulent's logarithmic class group (or other equivalent form), in relation with the second element of the filtrations, is the most appropriate object for these studies; see \S\,\ref{mainresults} for more details.
-In Appendix \ref{B}, explicit tables and computations, with PARI/GP programs, are given; the programs may be used easily by anyone.
+In conclusion, we can say that the logarithmic class group, in relation with the first jump of the filtrations, is an appropriate object for these studies, as well as for numerical criteria, even if any phenomenon of capitulation in the tower is unverifiable in practice, except when the test is sufficient in the first layer, which case is characterized in \cite[Remark\,2.2, Theorem\,3.4]{Gra2017b}, then in \cite[Th\'eor\`eme\,6, Proposition\,12]{Jau2024a}.

+The philosophy of using $\wt \CH_k$ in the split case, is that it encodes information within the studied number field, that usual $S$-class groups in a tower do not provide.
+This is also clear in the imaginary case from the study, for instance, of the anti-cyclotomic $\Z_p$-extensions, where $\wt \CH_k$ plays a decisive role (e.g., Theorem \ref{stability}\,(iii)).
+Nevertheless, a capitulation of the logarithmic class group, in the imaginary split case, is not sufficient and needs further investigation.